gohugoio/hugo/content/templates/shortcode-templates.md

 : these are the parameters passed directly into the shortcode declaration (e.g., a YouTube video ID)

 `$.Page.Params`
-: refers to the page's params; the "page" in this case refers to the content file in which the shortcode is declared (e.g., a `shortcode_color` field in a content's front matter).
+: refers to the page's params; the "page" in this case refers to the content file in which the shortcode is declared (e.g., a `shortcode_color` field in a content's front matter could be accessed via `$.Page.Params.shortcode_color`).

 `$.Page.Site.Params`
-: refers to global variables as defined in your [site's configuration file][config]
+: refers to global variables as defined in your [site's configuration file][config].

 #### `.IsNameParams`